The Information Technology Services Client Services Team provides assistance for technology related questions to the university community.

 Information Technology Services has selected Microsoft BitLocker Administration and Monitoring (MBAM) as Temple's new whole disk encryption solution for Windows computers.
-This solution will replace Symantec Encryption Desktop.
+This solution replaces Symantec Encryption Desktop.
 MBAM provides many enhancements over Symantec Encryption Desktop, including improved scalability, operating system compatibility, advanced reporting capabilities and a self-service recovery portal if locked out of your computer.
 Our vision is for every university-owned Windows computer to eventually be encrypted with Microsoft BitLocker.

 Note: If you access an encrypted file share (N: drive), you will still use Symantec Encryption Desktop to access your encrypted files.

 - Will I notice any changes on my computer?

 If you never used a whole disk encrypted computer before, Microsoft BitLocker will be seamless and will run behind the scenes.
 If you previously used Symantec Encryption Desktop, you will notice that you will no longer need to enter a second password when logging in.

 - I am being prompted to enter a BitLocker recovery key when trying to log in to my computer.
 What should I do?